Heroku Scala Support

 web: target/universal/stage/bin/appname

-or should be launched in a different way, a custom Procfile
+or must be launched in a different way, you can include a custom Procfile

 process.